 Built by Robb Caledon in Leith in 1982, her work includes refuelling offshore lights, maintenance, towing, buoy work, and wreck location and marking.

-THV Patricia is fitted with towing winches providing a routine capability for moving lightvessels to and from their stations.
-She has a 20-tonne speed crane capable of lifting the largest navigational buoys, and there is a helideck aft.
+Patricia is fitted with towing winches providing a routine capability for moving lightvessels to and from their stations.
+She has a 20-tonne speed crane capable of lifting the largest navigational buoys, and has a helideck aft.

 The current Patricia is the third with that name.
 In 1994 she led the Royal Yacht Britannia at the D-Day 50th Anniversary Fleet Review.
 She is fitted with additional accommodation for the annual inspection voyages by the Trinity House Elder Brethren.

 To find out THV Patricia’s current location, the Marine Traffic app is a useful tool.